-HtmlWriter.parse_image_params(text, index, num, defaults=(), path_id='UDGImagePath', fname='', chars='', ints=None)

-Parse a string of the form params [{X, Y, W, H}] [(fname)].
-The parameter string params may contain comma-separated values and will be parsed until either the end is reached, or an invalid character is encountered.
-The default set of valid characters consists of the comma, '\$', the digits 0-9, and the letters A-F and a-f.
+HtmlWriter.parse image params(text, index, num=0, defaults=(), path id='UDGImagePath', fname='', chars='', ints=None, names=()) Parse a string of the form params [{x, y, width, height}] [(fname)].
+The parameter string params may contain comma-separated values and is parsed until either the end is reached, or an invalid character is encountered.
+The default set of valid characters consists of the comma, '\$', the digits 0-9, and the letters A-F and a-f; if names is not empty, the set of valid characters also includes '=' and the letters g-z.

-- text The text to parse. - index The index at which to start parsing. - num The maximum number of parameters to parse. - defaults The default values of the optional parameters. - path_id The ID of the target directory for the image file (as defined in the [Paths] section of the ref file). - fname The default base name of the image file. - chars Characters to consider valid in addition to those in the default set. - ints A list of the indexes (0-based) of the parameters that must evaluate to an integer; if None, every parameter must evaluate to an integer.
+- text The text to parse. - index The index at which to start parsing. - num The maximum number of parameters to parse; this is set to the number of elements in names if that list is not empty. - defaults The default values of the optional parameters. - path\id The ID of the target directory for the image file (as defined in the [Paths] section of the ref file). - fname The default base name of the image file. - chars Characters to consider valid in addition to those in the default set. - ints A list of the indexes (0-based) of the parameters that must evaluate to an integer; if None, every parameter must evaluate to an integer. - names The names of the parameters; if not empty, keyword arguments in the parameter string params are parsed.